gavinln/scikit-vm/doc/data_science_flash_cards.md

 26. Explain what regularisation is and why it is useful.

-Regularisation is the process of adding tunning parameter to a model to induce smoothness in order to prevent overfitting.
+Regularisation is the process of adding tuning parameter to a model to induce smoothness in order to prevent over-fitting.
 This is most often done by adding a constant multiple to an existing weight vector.
 This constant is often the L1(Lasso) or L2(ridge).
 The model predictions should then minimize the loss function calculated on the regularized training set.

 27. What is TF/IDF vectorization?